Jtreu/sleeplog-app/README.md

   - Make the times entries responsive & scrollable
   - Change your profile picture using the imageSourceManipulator.js util
 * Add service worker for offline support
-* Make sure "Sign Up" button does not display on the home page

 ## Technologies